ElisonSherton/elisonsherton.github.io/_posts/2021-08-18-fastbook-multilabel-classification-1.md

 This function above gives us the best accuracy point and the threshold at which it occurred which could be simply saved as a artefact with the model and during inference, when we wanna get predictions for individual labels, we can compare their probabilities against this threshold and get the discrete results to denote presence/absence of a class.

-However, we could do better.
+However, we can do better.

+---
 ## Class/Label level thresholding

 In practise, accuracy is not always the best evaluation metric.
 For eg. in a world where there's only let's hypothetically say 1% people who are rich, predicting every person to be poor no matter what will make you 99% accurate, but is that really good?